McCloudS/subgen/README.md

 <details>
 <summary>Updates:</summary>

-23 Oct 2023: There are now two docker images, ones for CPU (it's smaller): mccloud/subgen:latest, mccloud/subgen:cpu, the other is for cuda/GPU: mccloud/subgen:cuda
+23 Oct 2023: There are now two docker images, ones for CPU (it's smaller): mccloud/subgen:latest, mccloud/subgen:cpu, the other is for cuda/GPU: mccloud/subgen:cuda.
+I also added Jellyfin support and considerable cleanup in the script.
+I also renamed the webhooks, so they will require new configuration/updates on your end.

 22 Oct 2023: The script should have backwards compability with previous envirionment settings, but just to be sure, look at the new options below.
 If you don't want to manually edit your environment variables, just edit the script manually.
 While I have added GPU support, I haven't tested it yet.